george0st/qgate-sln-mlrun/README.md

 The tests use these key components:
  - MLRun solution (used in Iguazio solution also), see **[GIT MLRun](https://github.com/mlrun/mlrun)**
- - sample data model, see **[GIT QGate-FS-Model](https://github.com/george0st/qgate-fs-model)**
+ - Sample data model, see **[GIT QGate-FS-Model](https://github.com/george0st/qgate-fs-model)**
- - etc.

 ## Usage
 You can easy use this solution in three steps:
-1. Download content of these two GIT repository to your local environment
+1. Download content of these two GIT repositories to your local environment
     - [QGate-MLRun](https://github.com/george0st/qgate-mlrun)
     - [QGate-FS-Model](https://github.com/george0st/qgate-fs-model)
 2. Update file `qgate-mlrun.env` from QGate-FS-Model